Dating Safety

 - Use recent, clear photos of yourself (no minors, no explicit content).

-- Avoid photos that expose home location (street signs, condo/plate numbers, school badges).
+- Avoid photos that expose home location (street signs, building numbers, school badges).

 - Create a unique email and strong, unique password; turn on 2-factor authentication if available.